nehalsinghmangat/pykal/docs/source/quickstart_index.rst

    <div style="margin-top: 1.5em;"></div>

 **pykal** aims to make every step forward, every step back, and every detour on this road as painless as possible.
-To be clear, **pykal** is not a package in itself; rather, **pykal** refers to the framework which is composed of two packages: pykal_core and pykal_ros.
-Each package is described below.

 pykal_core
 ^^^^^^^^^^

 ``pykal_core`` is the bridge between theory and software.
 It is a Python package that enables intuitive and flexible modeling of control systems.
-For full documentation, including installation and tutorials, click here: :doc:`pykal_core <./pykal_core/index.rst>`.
+For full documentation, including installation and tutorials, click here: :doc:`pykal_core <./pykal_core/index>`.

 .. graphviz::
    :align: center